Biography

 Using my increasing .NET experience, I was able to move first to another small family-run business – where I spent 12 months writing VB.NET for both Windows and Web environments – then onto a slightly larger company where I spent the next 5 years refining my development skills; firstly as a Senior Developer, then Development Manager before finally being promoted to Technical Director in recognition of the hard work, expertise and leadership skills that I had demonstrated.

 By this time, I was firmly back in the C# camp and working with the latest technologies, such as LINQ, Entity Framework, and MVC.
-Along the way, I’d also become proficient at database design, deployment and maintenance, primarily with Microsoft SQL Server and using MySQL in my spare time.
+Along the way, I’d also become proficient at database design, deployment, and maintenance, primarily using Microsoft SQL Server and MySQL in my spare time.

 In 2012, I decided on a significant career change and set up my business, Fastcode Ltd, to offer my services as a consultant/contractor in the IT marketplace.
 My first client was an old employer who needed some extra resources on a flexible basis.
 I spent a very successful 15 months with them, enhancing their online gaming platform and gaining additional experience working on Linux systems and using technologies including Rabbit MQ, Elasticsearch, haproxy, Nginx and more.
 I then moved on to a much larger client – Aviva Plc – whose main offices are in Norwich.
 I joined their MyAviva team, instrumental in rolling out their online products to France, Italy, Poland and Canada.
 Due to a change in personal circumstances, I decided to stop contracting in 2018, taking up a permanent role at Aviva as a Software Architect.